 'I went Solo as a teenager but I really wasn’t that interested, it seemed everyone who told me what to do was gliding.
 I decided surfing seemed like a much better occupation – and that’s pretty much what I did for fun for ten years,' he said.
 'After crewing for my brother Steve at the Gliding World Championships in New Zealand in 1995 I realised I couldn’t bear to watch people compete – I was itching to do it myself.
 I vowed I would start gliding again at the next opportunity, at 25 I entered the British Junior nationals for the first (and last) time'.

 Howard and his brother will be supported by their crew Max Kirschner in Lithuania.
 Max has crewed at many international competitions and will prove invaluable as ever.

-Derren will be flying with Tim in the 15M class in his first world championships
+Paul will be flying with Howard in the standard class in his LS8

 I started gliding in 1978.

 Flew in the first UK Junior Nationals and got selected as a result for the Junior Championship in Cambrai, France in 1989.

 Since then I have flown in at least one UK Nationals nearly every year, winning the 15m class in 2006 at Aston Down in my ASW27.

 Competed for the British Team on a total of 9 times in World and European Championships with Best result : 3rd in the Standard Class European Championship in 1998 in Leszno Poland.

 During those events I have flown in the Standard, 15m and Open Classes.